 5- How long after Lasik eye surgery can you drive?

 To be able to drive, you need to have good vision, and you must see your surroundings.
 Since your vision will be blurry after the surgery, you need to avoid driving for a while afterward.

-The length of time you must wait for to be able to be behind the wheel again depends totally on the patients.
+The length of time you must wait to be able to be behind the wheel again depends totally on the patient.
 Some patients may drive after 24 hours; others may wait longer.
 The important thing is to wait till your vision is clear before driving again.